Thank you so much for your interest in learning more about GoGoGrandparent, if you're a driver and have some questions, this FAQ is for you.

 NEW: We made a video!
 At the request of a driver, we turned parts of this FAQ into a video to answer any questions you might have.

-In the next ten years the amount of seniors in the U.S. is doubling.
+In the next ten years the number of seniors in the U.S. is doubling.
 This is going to dramatically change the way the service industry will work.

 People in their 80's miss things like app notifications and text messages.
 This can lead to a lot of time being wasted because a passenger didn't catch that their ride is having trouble finding them or that their driver is outside.
 Based on experiences with my own grandmother we saw that on demand transportation requires that a friend or family monitor rides and coordinate with drivers to insure everything goes okay.
 This was started for my own grandmother who was starting to get uncomfortable driving at night.
 She told her friends and now we have quickly become a part of people’s lives.